TruebitProtocol/truebit-eth/README.md

 IPFS's peer-to-peer network can route data more efficiently when it knows where to find Truebit Task Submitters, Solvers, and Verifiers.
 It is recommended to register your IPFS node with Truebit via the following command which makes it easier for others to find your node while you are issuing or solving tasks:
 ```
-ipfsnode register
+ipfs register
 ```
-You can then try to discover other nodes on Truebit's network by running:
+You can then discover other nodes on Truebit's network by running:
 ```
-ipfsnode connect
+ipfs connect
 ```

 ## Logging sessions and command line execution